canriquez/dynamic-restaurant/README.md

-# Project Name

-> One paragraph statement about the project.
+# Dynamic Restaurant Page

+> This project implements DOM manipulation by dynamically rendering a simple restaurant homepage.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+The project uses JavaScript alone to generate the entire contents of the website.

 ## Built With

-- Major languages,
-- frameworks,
+- HTML/CSS, Javascrtip, Webpack, NPM, yarn.
-- technologies used
+- VSCode

 ## Live Demo